 The first weekend of May is filled with spring festivities, and while rain is in the forecast, Baltimoreans seeking out a fun pastime have plenty of alternatives.

-In that spirit, we’ve pulled together a listing of six events going on this weekend — and a corresponding drink we think would possibly pair well with each.
+In that spirit, we’ve pulled together a listing of six events this weekend — and a corresponding drink we think would pair well with each.
 Cheers, Baltimore!

 A lemon stick at Flower Mart